Royals vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has collected 95 hits with 13 doubles, two triples, 14 home runs and 38 walks.
-He has driven in 39 runs with eight stolen bases.
+- Torres has 96 hits with 13 doubles, two triples, 15 home runs, 38 walks and 40 RBI.
+He's also stolen eight bases.

-- Torres will look for his 11th straight game with a hit in this contest.
-In his last 10 games he is hitting .395 with a triple, a home run, two walks and three RBI.
+- Torres will look for his 12th straight game with a hit in this contest.
+In his last 10 outings he is hitting .395 with a triple, two home runs, two walks and four RBI.

 Torres Recent Games